Classes & Workshops

 alluring about starting plants from seed?
 Buying starter plants in spring is much

 easier after all.
 Perhaps it's that it all starts here the promise that spring WILL come

 and flowers WILL bloom again.

-Spring seems so far away still, but on a late winter day while sorting through seed catalogues
+But on a sunny late winter day, while sorting through seed catalogues

 and old seed packs, worries of the moment fade quickly to thoughts of new plants to fill gaps in the perennial bed

 ... cheerful flowers for the wedding bouquet in July ... tomatoes for

 an August family picnic ... herbs for drying to flavour the family's favourite